The Towans: Gwithian to Mexico Towans SSSI

 Much of the area falls within the Gwithian to Mexico Towans SSSI (Site of Special Scientific Interest), noted for both its geological and biological interest.
 Two areas of the site are also Local Nature Reserves.
 Upton Towans is owned by the Cornwall Wildlife Trust.
 It is a habitat of sand dune and grassland suited to a variety of wildlife and plants including the pyramidal orchid, glow worm, silver-studded blue butterfly, and skylark.
 Species in Gwithian Towans Local Nature Reserve include skylarks and adders.

 Archaeology

 Gwithian Towans cover the site of a Bronze Age farm which has been excavated although no remains are visible.

 History

+Agriculture

 Upton Town was previously known as Great Towan, which contained an arable farm known as Upton Barton, and included a large area of towan grazing.
 At an uncertain date, sometime after 1650 the farmhouse was buried overnight with sand, following the frontal collapse of a high sand dune; the occupants escaped through the upper windows.
 The remains have not been since the winter of 1808–09.
 The evidence for Upton Barton was lost with the bombing of the Ordnance Survey, in Southampton during World War II.

 In 1879 the Reverend F Hockin, rector of Phillack, enclosed approximately 9 acres for tillage giving employment to a large number of unemployed men.
 A large area of the Towans was already grazed.

+Riviere Farm was put out to tender in 1888, containing a farm house, 88 acres of pasture and arable land and 90 acres acres of Common Towans ″within a ring fence″.